tcarland/tcanetpp/README.md

   The general goal of the library is to provide core network functionality based completely on berkely sockets, libc, and libstdc++, with no other dependencies (with the exception of pthreads for the Thread-related classes).
+While written in C++, the overall design is intended not to be object heavy with little inter-dependencies such that by use of one aspect of the library (eg. events) does not depend on other classes of the library.

-The library provides the following additional functionality:
+The library provides the following functionality:
  * Containers: patricia/radix tree, hashmap, circular buffer, synchronized queue
- * An event management class for handling both network I/O and sub-second timers
+ * Event Management for handling both network I/O and sub-second timers
- * An Object-Oriented interface for pthreads and pthread mutexes
+ * Threads: An interface for pthreads and pthread mutexes
- * IP functions for manipulating IPv4 and IPv6 Addresses
+ * Network: IP functions for manipulating IPv4 and IPv6 Addresses
- * A thread-safe logging facility
+ * Logging: A thread-safe logging facility
- * Network Device objects for management purposes

-  The library has few external dependencies outside of libc.
+  The library has intentionally few external dependencies outside of libc.
 The project can build individual libraries consisting of just the sub-components, or a single, encompassing lib of 'libtcanetpp'.
-The pthreads library is only needed for the Thread related classes.
+The pthreads library dependency is only needed for the Thread related classes.

 #### Building